Tanveer-Singh3599/simple-rag-implementation/README.md

 - Prompt formatting is basic
 - Only PDF support currently
 - No UI
-- Chunking can be messy sometimes
-- Some typo mistakes in variables

 But overall, the pipeline works well for learning purposes.